 Is My Beer Infected?

-For new brewers, the fermentation process can look quite alien at times, especially when different batches of beer may behave differently due to different ingredients, fermentation temps, etc. Some people will dump perfectly good beer thinking it may be infected, when it actually isn't.
+When you are new to brewing the first time you see the fermentation process it can look a little crazy.
+Each batch you brew will behave and ferment differently than the batch before, so it is possible that your fermentation will always look different.
+Some people will dump perfectly good beer thinking it has an infection when it does not.
 So before you decide whether your beer is a dumper, you will want to visually inspect and possibly even taste it to make sure it's still worth keeping or not.

 Proper cleaning/sanitizing, and the proper care of your plastic equipment (only soft cloths for cleaning, nothing that can scratch the plastic) will help prevent these types of infection.
 But always keep in mind that even with the best cleaning and sanitizing procedures in place, you can still get infections from time to time.
 Don't let this discourage you.
 Learn from it and keep brewing.